 Prior to Green Alliance, she worked as a researcher at the Institute for Social-Ecological Research in Frankfurt, focusing on the development of precautionary measures to tackle pharmaceutical residues in the aquatic environment.

-Caterina is currently completing an MSc in Environmental Technology at Imperial College London and holds a PhD in Biochemistry from the Ludwig-Maximilians-Universität in Munich and an MChem in Chemistry from the University of Oxford.
+Caterina holds an MSc in Environmental Technology at Imperial College London, a PhD in Biochemistry from the Ludwig-Maximilians-Universität in Munich and an MChem in Chemistry from the University of Oxford.

 Costanza joined Green Alliance in September 2015 as a policy assistant in the Political Leadership theme.
 In July 2016, she became a policy adviser in the same theme.